Nidhishree95/codsoft_task1-2-3/README.md

 # codsoft_task1-2-3
 This repository contains the tasks related web development

+Successfully completed all 3 tasks of Level 1.

 Task1: Landing page - Designed and implemented a dynamic landing page for 'Skyward Adventures', a travel agency.
 (HTML5 and CSS3)

 Task2: Portfolio - Created a visually appealing design for my personal portfolio website.
 (HTML5 and CSS3)